 - mushroom spawn: think of them as seedlings for you to grow mushrooms.
 This beautiful box of Elm Oyster spawn ( Not all kits are spawn!
 See tips at the end!) came from 100th Monkey Mushroom , a wonderful family run business with many great products and tutorials.
 Eventually you can learn to grow your own mushroom spawn from mushroom stem base!
 But you do need great quality spawn to get started! (more on that at the end)

-- clear plastic trash bags will come in handy throughout the process
+- 13 gallon clear medium size trash bags like these will come in handy throughout the process

 - 70% to 99% rubbing alcohol to keep everything clean and reduce contamination